code1word/Columbia-Forkcast/README.md

 - Integrate OpenAI’s API for an AI-powered Q&A interface based on current menus
 - Add a basic prompt input field to ask dining-related questions
 - Provide ability for user to manually refresh data

+## Requirements

+Make sure the following are installed:

+**System Requirements**

+- Python 3.8 or higher
+- Google Chrome browser
+- ChromeDriver (version matching your Chrome browser) - https://googlechromelabs.github.io/chrome-for-testing/#stable

+Note: You should add ChromeDriver to your system PATH, or specify its path in the script.

+**Python Dependencies**
+Install all dependencies by running:
+`pip install -r requirements.txt`

+This includes:

+- Flask
+- BeautifulSoup4
+- Selenium
+- APScheduler
+- openai
+- python-dotenv

+## How to Run

+1. Clone the repository and navigate into the project directory.

+2. If using the AI feature, create a `.env` file:
+   `OPENAI_API_KEY=your_openai_key_here`

+3. Install all dependencies:
+   `pip install -r requirements.txt`

+4. Download ChromeDriver:

+   - Match your local Chrome version
+   - Add it to your system PATH
+   - Or update line 13 of `scraper.py` to accordingly (`chrome_driver_path = "YOUR PATH HERE"`)

+5. Perform an initial run of the scraper:
+   `python scraper.py`
+6. Then start the Flask server:
+   `python app.py`

+7. Visit `http://localhost:5000` in your browser.